The Dictator's Handbook: Reception

 Martin Patriquin of Maclean's wrote that the authors "make a frightfully good argument by turning an old cliché on its ear.
 Power doesn’t corrupt.
 Rather, power inevitably attracts the corrupted."

 Ed Howker of The Guardian stated that the book assumes all politicians act rationally, and that its attitude was so cynical "that it made me flinch on more than one occasion."
 He added that "it's good to read the evidence" of how authoritarian governments and systems operate.

 Moynihan wrote that the book "contains many points that are common-sensical".
 Moynihan added that there are some minor errors in fact in the book due to its large scope.

 Brittan wrote that it is "most illuminating in the cases of dictatorships in the developing world or highly imperfect democracies such as Russia or Iran."

-Theodore McLaughlin of the University of Montreal concluded that it is a "serviceable introduction" and "bracing book that does indeed connect the dots across a wide array of political phenomena."
-McLaughlin criticized what he perceived were the book's failure to define what a "winning coalition" and "selectorate" are and other issues in the analysis.
+Theodore McLauchlin of the University of Montreal concluded that it is a "serviceable introduction" and "bracing book that does indeed connect the dots across a wide array of political phenomena."
+McLauchlin criticized what he perceived were the book's failure to define what a "winning coalition" and "selectorate" are and other issues in the analysis.

+CGP Grey, a highly successful YouTuber, adapted the book into the video "The Rules For Rulers".
+He summarized the book, explaining the dynamics of ruling such as controlling the treasury, minimizing the supporters necessary to keep oneself in political power, and keeping key supporters on your side by using, among other things, treasury proceeds to buy their loyalty.